 Conclusions: The psychometric properties of PROMIS PF and PI CATs were favorable for subacromial impingement syndrome.

 Strong, Benjamin; Maloney, Michael; Baumhauer, Judith; Schaffer, Joseph; Houck, Jeff; Hung, Man; Bounsanga, Jerry; Voss, Maren W.; Gu, Yushan; and Voloshin, Ilya, "Psychometric Evaluation of the Patient-Reported Outcomes Measurement Information System (PROMIS) Physical Function and Pain Interference Computer Adaptive Test for Subacromial Impingement Syndrome" (2019).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 94.